The historic town of Areopoli in the Mani peninsula of Greece should definitely be added to a Peloponnese road trip itinerary.

 The town has a very small historical centre, which has been beautifully preserved and restored.
 The traditional settlement of Areopoli, with its beautiful stone houses, is one of the prettiest little towns in Greece.

-Recent refurbishments have helped in this direction, and the little town is becoming a destination on its own, rather than just a quick stop in the Mani.
+Recent refurbishments have helped in this direction, and this flourishing town is becoming a destination on its own, rather than just a quick stop in the Mani.

 When it comes to things to do in Areopoli, this charming little town is great for strolling around, and exploring the cobbled streets and picturesque stone houses and towers.
-Some of them have been transformed into boutique hotels, while others host small local museums.
+Some of them have been transformed into boutique hotels and guest houses, while others host small local museums.

 You will see the imposing statue of Petrobeis Mavromichalis, the local Revolution hero, in the main square.
 If you can read Greek, you will see the phrase “Fight for your country—that is the best, the only omen”, originally appearing in Homer’s Iliad.
 Fittingly, the square’s name is “the Square of the Immortals”.